tcmulder/aquamin/docs/features/theme-configuration.md

    ┗ 📄 variables.css       // css custom properties (first in cascade)
 ```

-In addition, you'll find the `theme.bundle.js` and `editor.bundle.js` files, which webpack uses as an entry point for compiling global front-end styling/scripts and back-end block editor styling/scripts, respectively.

 ## Fonts
 You should add fonts to a `aquamin/assets/global/fonts/` folder, then add the `@font-face` definitions in the `aquamin/assets/global/fonts.css` file.
 Webpack will take care including your font files within the `aquamin/dist/` directory, and aquamin will enqueue them.